Ctesiphon: Location

 Ctesiphon is located approximately at Al-Mada'in, 35 km southeast of the modern city of Baghdad, Iraq, along the river Tigris.
 Ctesiphon measured 30 square kilometers, more than twice the surface of a 13.7-square-kilometer fourth-century imperial Rome.

-The archway of Chosroes (Taq Kasra) was once a part of the royal palace in Ctesiphon and is estimated to date between the 3rd and 6th centuries AD.
+The Taq Kasra was once a part of the royal palace in Ctesiphon and is estimated to date between the 3rd and 6th centuries AD.
 It is located in what is now the Iraqi town of Salman Pak.

 History

 Parthian period

 Ctesiphon was founded in the late 120s BC.
 It was built on the site of a military camp established across from Seleucia by Mithridates I of Parthia.
 The reign of Gotarzes I saw Ctesiphon reach a peak as a political and commercial center.
 The city became the Empire's capital circa 58 BC during the reign of Orodes II.
 Gradually, the city merged with the old Hellenistic capital of Seleucia and other nearby settlements to form a cosmopolitan metropolis.

 The reason for this westward relocation of the capital could have been in part due to the proximity of the previous capitals (Mithradatkirt, and Hecatompylos at Hyrcania) to the Scythian incursions.

 Strabo abundantly describes the foundation of Ctesiphon:

 In ancient times Babylon was the metropolis of Assyria; but now Seleucia is the metropolis, I mean the Seleucia on the Tigris, as it is called.
 Nearby is situated a village called Ctesiphon, a large village.
 This village the kings of the Parthians were wont to make their winter residence, thus sparing the Seleucians, in order that the Seleucians might not be oppressed by having the Scythian folk or soldiery quartered amongst them.
 Because of the Parthian power, therefore, Ctesiphon is a city rather than a village; its size is such that it lodges a great number of people, and it has been equipped with buildings by the Parthians themselves; and it has been provided by the Parthians with wares for sale and with the arts that are pleasing to the Parthians; for the Parthian kings are accustomed to spend the winter there because of the salubrity of the air, but they summer at Ecbatana and in Hyrcania because of the prevalence of their ancient renown.

 Because of its importance, Ctesiphon was a major military objective for the leaders of the Roman Empire in their eastern wars.
 The city was captured by Rome four or five times in its history – three times in the 2nd century alone.
 The emperor Trajan captured Ctesiphon in 116, but his successor, Hadrian, decided to willingly return Ctesiphon in 117 as part of a peace settlement.
 The Roman general Avidius Cassius captured Ctesiphon in 164 during another Parthian war, but abandoned it when peace was concluded.
 In 197, the emperor Septimius Severus sacked Ctesiphon and carried off thousands of its inhabitants, whom he sold into slavery.